-- A Federal Pell Grant is money awarded by the federal government that can be used to pay students tuition, or if tuition is covered by other means, help to buy books and supplies, or pay for transportation costs. - PELL is available only to students who have not earned a bachelor's degree or professional certificate. - Students must be in satisfactory academic progress towards completing a degree. - The amount of your Federal Pell Grant depends on your cost of attendance, expected family contribution, enrollment status and whether you attend school for a full academic year or less. - Students may not be in default on a previous student loan or owe the federal government a refund of financial aid previously received. - If selected, students must be willing to verify the information provided on the FAFSA.
+- A Federal Pell Grant is money awarded by the federal government that can be used to pay students tuition, or if tuition is covered by other means, help to buy books and supplies, or pay for transportation costs. - PELL is available only to students who have not earned a bachelor's degree or professional certificate. - Students must be in satisfactory academic progress towards completing a degree or certificate. - The amount of your Federal Pell Grant depends on your cost of attendance, expected family contribution (EFC), enrollment status and whether you attend school for a full academic year or less. - Students may not be in default on a previous student loan or owe the federal government a refund of financial aid previously received. - If student is selected for verification by the Central Processing Center, the students must be willing to verify the information provided on the FAFSA.